AltspaceVR/AltspaceSDK-wiki/FirebaseSync.md

 * roomId {string} - either extracted from URL query string, or chosen randomly.
 * roomURL {string} - obtained from Firebase; root URL of this room
 * roomKey {string} - created by Firebase when room created, used in roomURL
 * TRACE {boolean} - for debugging only; when true, console.log all Firebase events.
-Default is false.

 **Methods**